 Gamma Plus Ergo Clipper

 Ergonomic means efficiency and comfort, and that’s just what Gamma Plus’ clipper does.
 Running at 10,000 strokes per minute (for comparison, regular models run at 2,000 strokes), this Italian-made gadget is surprisingly quiet given its power.
 It also has a two-hour battery life, which is plenty of time to cut and shape your mane.

 Remington Virtually Indestructible All-in-One Grooming Kit

 Looking for a multi-purpose clipper at a great price point?
 Grab Remington’s taxi-colored cutter, which comes with five clip guards, and a beard attachment so you can shape your mane and facial hair in one go.
 While it’s smaller than most of our other favorite clippers, it definitely punches above its weight class.
 We found that it can still cut hair relatively quickly, and without any snagging.

 Oster Classic 76 Universal Motor Clipper

 Barbers call this clipper a beast for a reason.
-A sturdy body and a 45-watt motor (similarly priced clippers average about 15-watt motors) allow it to plow through even the curliest hairs with speed and ease without any nicks or cuts.
+A sturdy body and a 45-watt motor (similarly priced clipper motors average about 15 watts) allow it to plow through even the curliest hairs with speed and ease without any nicks or cuts.
 Perfect if you want a quick quarantine buzz cut.
 Beware though, its motor is as loud as it is powerful.